serenity-is/docs/services/service_endpoints.md

 If you don't end your controller class name with this suffix, your actions will simply won't work.
 So be very careful with this.

-> I also did this mistake several times and lost hours.
+> I also did this mistake several times and it cost me hours.

 Namespace of this class (*Serene.Northwind.Endpoints*) is not important at all, though we usually put endpoints under *MyProject.Module.Endpoints* namespace for consistency.